cjug/cjug-meeting-intro/sections/speaker.md

-## Featured Speakers:

-##Raymond Aug&eacute;
- * Sr. Software Architect at Liferay, Inc
- * Apache Software Foundation member and PMC of:
-   * Apache Aries
-   * Apache Felix
-   * Apache Geronimo projects
---section--

-## Featured Speakers:
+## Featured Speaker:

-##BJ Hargrave
+##Billy Korando
- * Senior Technical Staff Member at IBM
+ * Developer advocate with IBM
- * CTO of the OSGi Alliance
+ * Blogger and Pluralsight author
- * Chair of the OSGi Core Platform Expert Group
+ * Co-Organizer of the KC JUG
+ * International Conference Speaker